-Johnson went to Oklahoma and arrested Boone, Epp, Charley, and Alf and brought them back to Graham for trial.
+Johnson went to Oklahoma and arrested Marlow brothers Boone, Epp, Charley, and Alf and brought them back to Graham for trial.
 Clip is from the September 14, 1888 Dallas Morning News.

-When George Marlow returned to Oklahoma from Colorado he was jailed briefly on orders from deputy Marshal Johnson but then released.
+When brother George Marlow returned to Oklahoma from Colorado he was jailed briefly on orders from deputy Marshal Johnson but then released.
 George moved the rest of the Marlow clan to Young County (eighty miles northwest of Fort Worth) near the Brazos River south of Graham.
 George planned to seek the release of his four brothers from the jail in Graham.
 But when George went to the jail in October to see his brothers, he, too, was jailed.
 Now all five brothers were in jail.

-The brothers quickly were indicted for stealing horses from three Indians, although none of the three Indians would testify against the Marlows.
+The brothers quickly were indicted for stealing horses from three Indians in Oklahoma, although none of the three Indians would testify against the Marlows.

 The brothers’ mother, Martha, arranged bail for her sons, and they went to work for a neighbor while awaiting trial.
 Meanwhile, deputy Marshal Johnson found out that Boone had killed a cowboy in Vernon and went to Vernon to get a warrant for Boone’s arrest for murder.

 On December 17, 1888 Young County Sheriff Marion Wallace and deputy Tom Collier rode out to the Marlow cabin to arrest Boone on that murder warrant.
 Collier drew his pistol on Boone.
-Later would come the predictable conflicting accounts: Collier claimed Boone shot first; the Marlows claimed Collier shot first.
+Later would come the predictable conflicting accounts by eyewitnesses: Collier claimed Boone had shot first; the Marlows claimed Collier had shot first.
 Regardless, Boone shot Sheriff Wallace, who would die on Christmas Eve.
 Clip is from the December 18 Fort Worth Gazette.

 Brother Epp Marlow rode to Graham to fetch a doctor for Sheriff Wallace and was arrested.
 Deputy Collier rode back to Graham and returned with a posse to arrest Charley Marlow.
 Boone Marlow had disappeared before the posse arrived.